Discover the latest insights and how to future-proof your business with our 2023 Logistics Trends Report

 LTL freight can run slower than full truckload shipping.
 Depending on the carrier, routes can require many transfers as inventory from multiple shippers is dropped off or loaded from depots and terminals along the carrier’s route.
 Shipments are often unloaded at a regional terminal where they are sorted according to their final destination.
 Then freight must be reloaded to continue on its journey.
 Additional stops and transloading time all contribute to delays along with the traditional hiccups from weather and traffic.

 Since LTL carriers execute a number of deliveries, the time that merchandise sits on a trailer is increased as the truck makes multiple stops between terminals.
-Being in transit for long periods of time, along with more opportunities for pallets to be handled, means increased risk for damage to inventory.
+Being in transit for long periods of time, along with more opportunities for pallets to be handled, means an increased risk of damage to inventory.
 It’s important to consider the number of times a shipment will be handled and take precautions to keep merchandise safe from the demands of transport, such as implementing proper prep services.

 Poor visibility during LTL transit can cause supply chain headaches and keep you in the dark about where your inventory is and when it will reach its final destination.
-Outdated systems are not equipped to handle the complexities of eCommerce omnichannel shipments.
+Outdated systems are not equipped to handle the complexities of ecommerce omnichannel shipments.
 Vendors want to use their own systems, creating a logistical nightmare for carriers who rely on the systems they have in place.
 When you don’t have clear, real-time data on your inventory, you can’t quickly identify problems or delays, resulting in loss of time and potential revenue.

 You can eliminate some of the nuisances that come from LTL shipments by:

-Planning shipments far in advance.
+• Planning shipments far in advance.
 When possible, try to consolidate orders into one shipment if they’re heading to the same general destination.

-Partnering with a third-party logistics provider who can coordinate timely delivery or freight shipments.
+• Partnering with a third-party logistics (3PL) provider who can coordinate timely delivery or freight shipments.
 A 3PL can offer the best shipping rates because of the high volume of shipping that they require.
 Instead of having to negotiate for these rates on your own, 3PLs take the guesswork out of the shipping process.
 Their expertise helps to streamline your operations while offering the most efficient shipping options.
-Plus, they are equipped with updated software to provide inventory visible throughout the entire transit process.
+Plus, they are equipped with updated software to provide inventory visibility throughout the entire transit process.

-Prioritizing efficiency and taking the guesswork out of LTL freight services.
+• Prioritizing efficiency and taking the guesswork out of LTL freight services.
 Whether you’re working with a logistics partner or taking a close look at your logistics strategy and supply chain, focusing on communication and inventory visibility helps you focus on running your business.

 Time Guaranteed LTL offers the following process that allows retailers to execute a plan that guarantees timely delivery: